bachelor-2014/report/v2/introduction.md

 cells in terms of robustness, longevity, or adaptability in order to improve wastewater cleanup.
-The main motivation for the EVOBLISS project is enhancing the understanding of living technologies and to gain an insight in the design of bio-hybrid systems.
+The main motivation for the EVOBLISS project is enhancing the understanding of living technologies and to gain an insight in the design of bio-hybrid systems [@evoblis].

 The specific need for a robotic platform stems from a desire to achieve efficiency when running experiments.
-Other wishes that directly impacts this report in particular is an expressed wish for modularity and an expressed wish for advanced feedback and autonomous features from the system.
+Other wishes that directly impacts this report in particular are expressed wishes for modularity, for the platform being standalone, and for advanced feedback and autonomous features from the system.

 ## Scope of the project
 This project is the continuation of past research, see section
 \ref{sec:introduction_past_projects}.
-For the remainder of this report we will refer to 'the project' as being the work carried out in this bachelor project.
+For the remainder of this report we refer to 'the project' as being the work carried out in this bachelor project.

 This projects seeks to be an investigative design project with a proposed design in mind from the beginning.
-The two overall goals:
+The two overall goals are:

 1. Assessment of the feasibility of our proposed design
 2. Assessment of the feasibility of specific additions to the existing functionality

-To assess both of these goals the same method will be used, which is implementing the design and assessing the success of the implementation.
+To assess both of these goals the same method, implementing the design and assessing the success of the implementation, is used.
 It is worth noting that this approach has the consequence that none of the topics covered are investigated completely in depth.

 ## End result
 The following will be delivered at the end of the project: